MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/define-features-epics.md

 ## Add child items

-With your features defined, you can add child items to them.
-Add child items from any backlog.
+With your features defined, add child items to them.
+You can add child items from any backlog.
-Also, add features to epics and backlog items to features.
+And you can add features to epics and backlog items to features.

 > [!TIP]
 > You can also add child user stories (Agile), or product backlog items (Scrum) or requirements (CMMI) from the Kanban board for Features.
 And, you can add child features from the Epic board.
 For details, see [Kanban board features and epics](../boards/kanban-epics-features-stories.md).
 Also, you can quickly parent or reparent children from a backlog using the mapping pane as described in [Organize your backlog, map child work items to parents](organize-backlog.md).